hunter-teacher-cert/reg_assignments-wilsoneg3/google.md

       - <br/>I learned some complex thoughts and the way things work but I dont think a student would have the patience to extract this information from it. <br/>

 Result 3:  https://www.khanacademy.org/computer-programming/ellipsex-y-w-h-processingjs/839435680
-- Provide a critique on the result.
-Things to consider:
-      - Was it useful?
+     <br/> - Was it useful?<br/>
+     <br/>This resource was probably the most useful one.
+It has videos, images, and simple language to extract information from. <br/>
-      - Was it too simple/complex?
+      <br/>- Was it too simple/complex?<br/>
+      <br/>This resource probably met the Goldilocks' "Just right" threshold.
+It pushes students to learn the concept without enabling them to copy-paste an answer to the problem provided by me. <br/>
-      - Was it unecessarily compicated?
+     <br/> - Was it unecessarily compicated?<br/>
+     No
-      - Did it include copypastable code?
+      <br/>- Did it include copypastable code?<br/>
+      No
-      - Did you learn from it/could a student learn from it?
+     <br/> - Did you learn from it/could a student learn from it?<br/>
+     Yes- I got a lot from it and I know many of my students would too.